Overview

 Hormones are often vital for maintaining health and serve as the messengers that cause the body’s natural repair mechanisms to take action.
 These processes often balance each other, such as hormones that cause stress and those that enable rest.
 For this reason, hormonal imbalances may lead to various health complications.
 If you suspect you may be experiencing hormonal imbalances or related challenges, you might seek professional medical advice from your primary care physician or another doctor.

 Hormone levels in the body are not entirely dictated by biological makeup.
-Environmental and lifestyle factors may also influence them.
+Environmental and lifestyle factors may also influence hormones.
 For example, exposure to certain environmental chemicals and pollutants may disrupt endocrine function, leading to an imbalance in hormone levels.
 Stress is another factor that may cause hormone levels to fluctuate.

 Moreover, eating nutrient-dense foods and getting regular physical activity can be beneficial for maintaining hormonal balance, while habits like smoking or excessive alcohol consumption may have a negative impact.
 In general, the body strives to maintain balance, and lifestyle choices can be vital in supporting or undermining this natural equilibrium.